alexandrelamberty/alexandrelamberty/README.md

 ### Tools

-As a developer I am faced with a huge amount of things needed in most of the development processes so here are some of the tools I use, with some nice icons!
+As a developer I am faced with a huge amount of things needed in most of the development processes, so here are some of the tools I use, with some nice icons!

 [![Languages and formats](https://skillicons.dev/icons?i=ts,go,angular,nestjs,react,nodejs,express,mysql,postgres,mongodb,redis,nginx,docker,)](https://skillicons.dev)